mabyre/WpfAppCore1/readme.md

 ﻿# WPF .NET Core ToolKit
 Tookit: means you can rapidly add a new test
-add a UserControl connect ti by a button
+add a UserControl connect it by a button on main window

 ## 22/04/2022
 UserControl1 : Logger message on file